Home » Author Archives: The Pitchers Helmet Team

 But the pitcher has no protection from balls that are coming out.
 And many times those balls are coming out a lot faster than they are going in.
 With batters using aluminum bats baseballs and softballs are heading towards the pitcher at speeds over 100 miles per hour.

-The answer to pitcher protection is to have them wear a pitcher’s helmet.
+pitcher protection is to have them wear a pitcher’s helmet.
 This will effectively cut down on the number of head trauma in baseball and softball.

 One of the most recent incidents of an MLB pitcher getting his with a line drive happened in April of 1203 when Toronto Blue Jays’ pitcher, J. A. Happ, suffered a fractured bone behind his left ear after being struck by a hit ball.